panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 The concept that manages the accessibility of variables is called *scope*.
 You are free to access the variable defined within its scope.
 However, outside of its  scope, the variable is not accessible.

+In JavaScript, a scope is created by:

-In JavaScript, the body of a function and a code block defines the boundaries of a scope.
+* A body of a function
+* A code block

-The body of the function `foo()` is the scope where the variable `count` exists:
+The function `foo()` defines a scope where `count` variable exists:

 ```javascript{4,8}
 function foo() {